 Environmental protection is one of the three prongs of this approach and Michelin aims to achieve “net-zero emissions” by 2050.
 This entails reducing the CO2 emissions generated by its own operations and those of its value chain by 90%, and, in the longer term, preparing for the capture and permanent storage of a volume of CO2 equivalent to the annual residual emissions.

-This objective accordingly rests on an ambitious decarbonization plan through to 2030, aimed at lowering carbon dioxide emissions from all of its production facilities, logistics operations and supply chain, designing more energy-efficient tires and developing low-carbon mobility through the hydrogen sector...
+This objective accordingly rests on an ambitious decarbonization plan through to 2030, aimed at lowering carbon dioxide emissions from all of its production facilities, logistics operations and supply chain, designing more energy-efficient tires and developing low-carbon mobility solutions, such as infrastructure to make hydrogen-powered transport more accessible...
 It will complement a policy of protecting resources by incorporating ever-increasing quantities of renewable and recycled materials[1] in its tires.
 There are various ways of tackling this.

 Renewable materials are those obtained from natural resources that can be replenished over a short period of time, on a human scale, such as biomass.
 This necessarily excludes fossil resources (oil, natural gas, coal, etc.) and minerals (according to the American Chemical Society - "12 Principles of Green Chemistry").
 Recycled materials are those generated by any recovery operation that transforms industrial or post-consumer waste into products, materials or substances.
 This excludes energy recovery and reprocessed materials used as energy (according to the definition by the EU Waste Framework Directive).